Description

 Tried: Search the diff for 'CheckMaps' instead of 'DeoptimizeIfNot' to find the removed guard.

-The diff does reference CheckMaps nodes, but those are the high-level IR nodes that still exist in the graph.
-The actual runtime bailout is expressed as DeoptimizeIfNot calls inside LowerCheckMaps().
-Searching for the node name finds the correct function but not the critical removed lines - you need to look for the DeoptimizeIfNot removal specifically to understand what protection was stripped.
+The diff does reference CheckMaps nodes, but those are high-level IR nodes still present in the graph.
+The runtime bailout itself is the DeoptimizeIfNot calls inside LowerCheckMaps().
+Searching for the node name finds the right function but not the removed lines, so look specifically for what DeoptimizeIfNot lost.

 Tried: Look for the bug in the TurboFan typer (typer.cc or type-narrowing passes) rather than the effect-control linearizer.

-Typer bugs (integer range confusion, incorrect type widening) produce a different class of V8 exploit where the compiler miscomputes a value's possible range and eliminates bounds checks.
-This diff removes a map-check guard in the linearizer, which is a hidden-class type confusion - the typer still sees the correct types, but the runtime guard that enforces them is gone.
-Auditing typer.cc will find nothing relevant.
+Typer bugs, integer range confusion and incorrect widening, are a different class entirely, where the compiler miscomputes a value's range and drops bounds checks.
+This diff removes a map-check guard in the linearizer, which is hidden-class type confusion: the typer still sees correct types, but the runtime guard enforcing them is gone.
+Auditing typer.cc turns up nothing relevant.

 Learn more